 But the sad news is, most of us do not wear sunscreen.
 Some of us do not see it as necessary.
 Others do not even know what it is.

-So, today, we will talk about the essential things you need to know about sunscreen and how to pick the right sunscreen for you.
+So, today, we will talk about the essential things you need to know about sunscreen and how to buy the right sunscreen for your skin, especially in Nigeria.

 What is sunscreen?

 Sunscreen is a skincare product that protects your skin from the ultraviolet (UV) rays of the sun.
 These radiations damage your skin, promote premature aging signs, and they increase your risk of developing skin cancer.

 There are two kinds of ultraviolet radiation from the sun.
 We have UVA and UVB.